Survey: A year after controversial confirmation hearings, how do you feel about Supreme Court Justice Brett Kavanaugh?

 News At Other State Sites:

-- AAA says more Wisconsinites are dying in red light crashes12 hours ago
+- Lake Delton Man Could face Up to 38 years in Prison after Attempted Kidnapping20 hours ago

-- American Lung Association sees need to increase age to buy tobacco and vaping products12 hours ago
+- Wisconsin Assembly Republicans – No, Evers did not ‘cancel’ the sales tax holida...20 hours ago

-- Fond du Lac's Treffert Way charter school seeks to change education for students of a...12 hours ago
+- AAA says more Wisconsinites are dying in red light crashes23 hours ago

-- Americans love soda, fancy water and fake milk.
-Can the dairy industry keep up?13 hours ago
+- American Lung Association sees need to increase age to buy tobacco and vaping products24 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.